 Try to be one of the first people to comment on posts by “VIPs”(dream companies, people with your dream job, industry media outlets) so your comment is featured at the top, and more people will see it.
 You can do this by setting up alerts on your phone when certain accounts post.*

-Write meaningful comments that prove you actually care about it enough to comment.
+Write meaningful comments that prove you actually read the post and are genuinely interested.

 Mix in emojis for more laidback posts that make your personality shine through.